• Skip to main content

 Chief among those strategies to lose weight was starvation, not eating.

-If you are struggling with losing weight, you know the vicious cycle of starving and bingeing.
+If you are struggling with losing weight, you know the vicious cycle of starving and eating too much.

 You cannot start a beginner deadlift program for fitness or powerlifting if you are currently too big or too large.

-However, I am going to walk you through the steps to take so you can get motivated to start deadlifting.
+However, I am going to walk you through the steps to help you get motivated to start deadlifting.

 You will transform your body to the point that even you will not believe the fantastic results.